Mohammad Ali Foroughi

-Mohammad Ali Foroughi (محمدعلی فروغی; early August 1877 - 26 or 27 November 1942), also known as Zoka-ol-Molk (Persian: ذُکاءُالمُلک), was an Iranian politician, writer, freemason, Azali, and diplomat who served as the Prime Minister of Iran for three terms.
+Mohammad Ali Foroughi (محمدعلی فروغی; early August 1877 - 26 or 27 November 1942), also known as Zoka-ol-Molk (Persian: ذُکاءُالمُلک), was an Iranian politician, writer, freemason, Azali, and diplomat who served as the Prime Minister of Iran for three terms, being the first Prime Minister under Mohammad Reza Pahlavi.
 He wrote numerous books on ancient Iranian history and is known for founding the Academy of Iran.

 Early life and education

 Foroughi was born in Tehran to a merchant family from Isfahan.
 His ancestor, Mirza Abutorab, was the representative of Isfahan in Mugan plain at Nader Shah's coronation.
 His grandfather, Mohammad Mehdi Arbab Isfahani, was amongst the most influential merchants of Isfahan and was skilled in history and geography.
 His father Mohammad Hosein Foroughi was the translator of the Shah to Arabic and French.
 He was also a poet and published a newspaper called Tarbiat.
 Naser al-Din Shah Qajar nicknamed Mohammad Hosein, Foroughi, after hearing a poem that he had written.
 During his early life, Foroughi studied at the élite Dar ul-Funun (Polytechnic school) in Tehran.